jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 Event Type:  Object Created (All) click submit (You may need to scroll down to see the submit button)

+### Add Subscriptions to ProductionMicronsMailingList in SNS
+Take the list of emails and phone numbers you created earlier and add them back into the ProductionMicronsMailingList Topic in SNS.

 ## Run unit tests on Endpoint

 If you are following these instructions for your personal development environment, skip the